egylandscapeproject/egylandscapeproject.github.io/_pages/bibliography.md

 [Stuart Borsch](https://www.egylandscape.org/members/StuartBorsch/), "The Black Death and the Human Impact on the Environment," in *Historical Disaster Experiences: Towards a Comparative and Transcultural History of Disasters Across Asia and Europe*, Transcultural Research -- Heidelberg Studies on Asia and Europe in a
 Global Context, ed. by Gerrit Schenk (Cham: Springer, 2017): pp. 93-106.

-Stuart Borsch and Tarek Sabraa, "Qānūn al-Riyy: The Water Law of Egypt," *Sophia Journal of Asian, African, and Middle Eastern Studies* 35
+--- & Tarek Sabraa, "Qānūn al-Riyy: The Water Law of Egypt," *Sophia Journal of Asian, African, and Middle Eastern Studies* 35
 (2017): pp. 87-124.

-Stuart Borsch and Tarek Sabraa, "Refugees of the Black Death: Quantifying rural migration for plague and other environmental disasters," *Annales de démographie historique* 2 (2017): pp. 63-93.
+--- & Tarek Sabraa, "Refugees of the Black Death: Quantifying rural migration for plague and other environmental disasters," *Annales de démographie historique* 2 (2017): pp. 63-93.

 [Albrecht Fuess](https://www.egylandscape.org/members/AlbrechtFuess/), "How to Cope with the Scarcity of Commodities?
 The Mamluks' Quest for Metal," in *The Mamluk Sultanate from the Perspective of Regional and World History*, ed. by Reuven Amitai and Stephan Conermann (Göttingen: V&R Unipress, 2019): pp. 61-74.